 Stendhal Syndrome film and literature

-Dario Argento, the famous italian horror movie director, released “La Sindrome di Stendhal” in 1996.
-The protagonist is a policewoman who is searching for a serial killer but unfortunately she is kidnapped as well by him while experiencing Stendhal Syndrome at the Uffizi Gallery.
-The movie has been inspired by a real life Stendhal Syndrome fact experienced by the director himslef during a visit to the Parthenon, in Athens.
+Dario Argento, the famous Italian horror movie director, released “La Sindrome di Stendhal” in 1996.
+The protagonist is a policewoman who is searching for a serial killer but unfortunately, she is kidnapped as well by him while experiencing Stendhal Syndrome at the Uffizi Gallery.
+The movie has been inspired by a real-life Stendhal Syndrome fact experienced by the director himself during a visit to the Parthenon, in Athens.

 Even in literature, we find a mention to Stendhal Syndrome: “A Room with a View“, written in 1908 by the writer E.M.
 Forster,

 What about you?
 Have you ever experienced something similar?